 According to Elizabeth Crawford, the author of The Suffragette Movement (1999): "Flora Drummond... later explained her involvement in the women's suffrage movement by her experience at this time.
 She saw that women were paid such low wages that they were forced to engage in prostitution in order to live.
 Flora Drummond's husband, an upholsterer, was often out of work and it seems unlikely that she would have elected to take low-paid work if she could have been more gainfully employed."

-Flora Drummond joined the Women's Social and Political Union (WSPU) and in the summer of 1905 she joined Hannah Mitchell in the campaign to recruit women to the cause in Lancashire towns.
+Flora Drummond became a member of the Women's Social and Political Union (WSPU) and in the summer of 1905 she joined Hannah Mitchell in the campaign to recruit women to the cause in Lancashire towns.
 On 13th October she was with Teresa Billington-Greig at the Free Trade Hall when they witnessed the arrests of Christabel Pankhurst and Annie Kenney.
 Pankhurst and Kenney were found guilty of assault and fined five shillings each.
-When the women refused to pay the fine they were sent to prison.

 In 1906 Drummond joined Annie Kenney, Mary Gawthorpe, Nellie Martel, Helen Fraser, Adela Pankhurst and Minnie Baldock as WSPU full-time organizers.
 As Christabel Pankhurst pointed out: "Clement's Inn, our headquarters, was a hive seething with activity...
 General Flora Drummond's office was full of movement.
 As department was added to department, Clement's Inn seemed always to have one more room to offer.
 Mary Richardson described her as having a "broad, lovable Scottish accent."